bigz94/octocase/README.md

 ## How do this work

-The plugin provides several components for building the octocase item list page, category page, item details page and category list for the sidebar.
+The plugin provides several components for building the item list page, category page, item details page and category list for the sidebar.

 ### Item list page